paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

 #### References in Text
 [Section 7801 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7801), referred to in subsec. (a)(1)(B), was in the original “section 8101 of such Act”, which was translated as meaning section 8101 of the Elementary and Secondary Education Act of 1965, to reflect the probable intent of Congress.

 The Higher Education Act of 1965, referred to in subsec. (b)(5), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
+1219.
 Title II of the Act is classified generally to subchapter II (§ 1021 et seq.) of chapter 28 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) and Tables.

 [Section 6613(c)(18) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6613/c/18&num=0&edition=prelim) (as such section was in effect on the day before December 10, 2015), referred to in subsec. (b)(10), means [section 6613(c)(18) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6613/c/18&num=0&edition=prelim) prior to repeal by Pub.
 L. 114–95, title II, § 2002, Dec.
 10, 2015, 129 Stat.
 1913.
 Section 2002 of Pub.
 L. 114–95 enacted a new [section 6613 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6613).

 Public Law 95–134, referred to in subsec. (e), is Pub.
 L. 95–134, Oct.
 15, 1977, 91 Stat.
-1159, as amended.
+1159.
 Provisions relating to consolidation of grants to the outlying areas are contained in section 501 of Pub.
 L. 95–134 which is classified to [section 1469a of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1469a&num=0&edition=prelim), Territories and Insular Possessions.

 #### Prior Provisions
 A prior section 1454, Pub.
 L. 91–230, title VI, § 654, as added Pub.
 L. 105–17, title I, § 101, June 4, 1997, 111 Stat.
 128, related to use of funds, prior to the general amendment of subchapters I to IV of this chapter by Pub.
 L. 108–446.